Bižuterija (song): Live performances

 To further promote the song, Rozga performed it during numerous of her live appearances.
+At the 2011 Porin Awards, Rozga performed the song wearing a blue dress.
+This performance was later listed as one of the ten most interesting performances at the show in a list compiled by portal Glazba.hr in 2023.
 At the end of 2010, she appeared at Radio and Television of Montenegro where she gave a performance of "Bižuterija" at the program's New Year's Eve show.
 In April and May 2011, Rozga gave a performance of "Bižuterija" at the Ruke za Japan humanitarian concert at the Spaladium Arena in Split and during the Magazin In show on TV Pink.
 That same year, she appeared on the show Tabloid '11 on TV Vojvodina where she again performed the song.
+In October 2011, Rozga appeared on the Serbian Ami G show where she gave a performance of "Bižuterija".
 On 21 December 2011, she appeared at the Zvijezde Hit Recordsa '11 show in Zagreb where she performed "Bižuterija".
 At the beginning of 2012, the singer performed "Bižuterija" on the Croatian program I godina Nova 2012 on the Nova TV Channel and on final show of the Bosnian Zvijezda mozes biti ti '12 at the Zetra Olympic Hall in Sarajevo on 17 February 2012 together with contestant Adan Mulahasanović.

 The song was included as the opening song on the singer's set list during many of her concerts in the post-Yugoslav region.
 On 19 April 2022, she performed an acoustic version of the song, along with Milan Terze on guitar, during one of her live Instagram home concerts held in the midst of the COVID-19 pandemic.
 She later gave another acoustic performance of the song during the live concert held on 17 May 2020.
 In 2022 and 2023, the song was included on the set list of the singer's regional Minut Srca Mog Tour; Ivana Lulić from the website Glazba.hr who reviewed a concert of the tour held at the Zagreb Arena on 17 December 2022 pointed it as one of the highlights of the show whose lyrics were sung by the predominantly female audience.
+Rozga also performed the song live during a concert given at the 2024 Cesarica Awards.